Emma Thompson: Early life and education

-Thompson was born in Hammersmith, London on 15 April 1959.
-Her mother is Scottish actress Phyllida Law, while her English father, Eric Thompson, was an actor best known as the writer of the popular children's television series The Magic Roundabout.
+Emma Thompson was born on 15 April 1959 in Hammersmith, London.
+Her mother was Scottish actress Phyllida Law, while her English father, Eric Thompson, was an actor best known as the writer of the popular children's television series The Magic Roundabout.
 Her godfather was the director and writer Ronald Eyre.
 She has a younger sister, Sophie, who is also an actress.
 The family lived in the West Hampstead district of London, and Thompson was educated at Camden School for Girls.
 She spent much time in Scotland during her childhood and often visited Ardentinny, where her grandparents and uncle lived.